thirtythreeforty/neolink/docs/Setting Up Neolink For Use With Blue Iris.md

 ### 2. Assign a static IP address to your cameras
 _This is the most reliable setup since Neolink cannot autodetect when a camera's IP address changes._
 1. In the Reolink PC app, login to your camera.

 2. Click "Device Settings" (the gear) -> "Network General."

 3. Change "Connection Type" from "DHCP" to "Static."

-4. Enter a static IP address compatible with your network (i.e. `192.168.1.15`)
+4. Enter a static IP address compatible with your network (i.e. `192.168.1.15`).

+   Note: Here is a [good article](https://www.lifewire.com/using-static-ip-address-on-private-computer-818404#:~:text=Static%20IP%20Address%20Assignment%20on%20Home%20Networks.%201,addresses%20in%20the%2010.x.x.x%20private%20range%20...%20) about how to select an IP address that is compatible with your network.
+If you accidentally lose access to your camera by setting an incompatible IP address, you will have to manually reset the camera with its physical reset button.

 _You will have to reconnect to the camera once you have changed the IP address_

-### 3. Set the camera's time to your local network time.
+### 3. Set the camera's time to your local network time and disable Auto Reboot
-_If the camera's time is not set, Neolink will recursively "time out" every one second and will not stream video._
+_When a camera reboots, it loses its date and time settings.
+If the camera's time is not set, Neolink will recursively "time out" every one second and will not stream video.
+Setting the time and disabling auto reboot on the camera is a workaround for [issue #14](https://github.com/thirtythreeforty/neolink/issues/14)._
 1. In the Reolink PC app, login to your camera.
 2. Click "Device Settings" -> "System General" -> "Synchronize Local Time."
 3. Click "Ok."

-### 4. Disable Auto Reboot
-_When a camera reboots, it loses its date and time settings, causing Neolink to time out._
-1. In the Reolink PC app, login to your camera.
-2. Click "Device Settings" -> "Maintenance."
+4. Click "Device Settings" -> "Maintenance."

-3. Uncheck "Enable Auto Reboot."
+5. Uncheck "Enable Auto Reboot."

-### 5. Set a Password
+### 4. Set a Password
 _It's recommended that you set a password for each of your cameras.
 If you want to use the Reolink Mobile App, it makes you set a password for each camera anyway._
 1. In the Reolink PC app, login to your camera.
 2. Click "Device Settings" -> "Manage User."